CerisWhite/Fluoresce/README.md

 This server uses a TCP socket on port 4781 (bound to 127.0.0.1) to accept JSON information.
 Examples of this are in `testing.js`

-To use Fluoresce yourself, add the `driver.js` file to your project and use require to include it
+To use Fluoresce yourself, run it, and edit the `driver.js` file to include the generated "passkey".
+Afterwards, add the `driver.js` file to your project and use require to include it

-`const db = require('./external/driver.js')`
+`const db = require('./driver.js')`

 You can run Fluoresce itself by downloading the repository and then creating a background process: